 Piper Alderman has filed a class action in the Federal Court of Australia on behalf of individuals who have acquired, renewed or continued to hold financial products, insurance products and platform products on the advice of an adviser from Count Financial, which was a subsidiary of Commonwealth Bank of Australia.

 The class action alleges that Count Financial contravened their legal obligations by failing to ensure that their advisers were acting in their clients’ best interests and prioritising their clients’ interests when giving personal financial advice and receiving commissions and/or benefits.
 Further, the class action alleges that advisers charged some clients ongoing service fees in circumstances where they did not provide them any ongoing service.

 The class action alleges that Count Financial contravened its obligations under the Corporations Act 2001 (Cth) to:

 - ensure that their financial advisers do not contravene their legal obligations to their customers;

 - ensure that adviser remuneration was free from conflict;

-- act in their customer’s best interest when giving personal financial advice; and
+- ensure that their financial advisers acted in their customer’s best interest when giving personal financial advice; and

-- to provide services where fees were charged.
+- ensure that financial advisers to provide services where fees were charged.

 Registering your details

-If you acquired, renewed or continued to hold a financial product (including life insurance) on the advice or recommendation of an adviser from one of the above institutions, we invite you to register for the class action by filling out your details below.
-We will then contact you on your registered email address or telephone number to discuss the action and your claim.
+If you meet the definition of a Group Member set out above, we invite you to register for the class action by filling out your details below.
+If we require anything further from you, we will contact you on your registered email address or telephone number to discuss the action and your claim.

 Importantly, this claim does not overlap with any other class actions you may have heard about against Count Financial.
 Piper Alderman is seeking to recover money for you that nobody else is.